 Creative Ways You Can Decorate Walls on Side of Fireplace

 When looking for side of fireplace decor ideas, keep in mind that simplicity tends to work better, especially in contemporary design.
 While this doesn’t mean that grand accessories are a no-no, it’d do you good to refrain from cluttering the area.

 Lighting plays a big part in setting the mood of your room.
 And for a centerpiece such as your fireplace to come across as gloomy, it could drag down the place’s vibe.

-To rectify the issue, you can decorate walls on side of fireplace with light sconces, which offer a cozy vibe.
+To rectify the issue, you can decorate the walls on side of the fireplace with light sconces, which offer a cozy vibe.
 The proper lighting will emphasize the fireplace’s position as a focal point, and allow other accents to further complement the centerpiece.

 This symmetrical display is a good match in modern homes, especially with artwork in the middle.
 Ideally, the light fixtures should be installed at eye level, which is roughly 66 inches.

 Maximize your storage space with either built-in or freestanding bookshelves on two sides of the fireplace.
 Considering bookcases come in various models and sizes, it’d be easy to pick one that can accentuate the room’s aesthetic.